What Is Organic Chemistry?

 Reagents are the chemicals that we add to bring about a specific change to an organic molecule.
-Any general reaction in organic chemistry can be written as:
+Any general reaction in organic chemistry can be written as follows:

 Substrate + Reagent → Product

 Where the substrate is an organic molecule to which we add the reagent.
-Based on the ability to either donate or abstract electrons, the reagents can be classified as:
+Based on the ability to either donate or abstract electrons, the reagents can be classified as follows:

 Electrophiles are electron-deficient organic reagents.
-It can be generalized that all the positive charge containing species are electrophiles.
+It can be generalised that all the positive charge-containing species are electrophiles.
 For example, H+, NO2+, CH3+, Cl+

 Neutral molecules that are electron deficient can also act as electrophiles.
 Lewis acids like AlCl3 and BF3 are examples of neutral electrophiles.

 Nucleophiles are electron-rich organic reagents.
-They seek bonding centers with other nuclei and hence the name, nucleophile.
-It can be generalized that negative charge containing species are nucleophiles.
+They seek bonding centres with other nuclei and hence the name nucleophile.
+It can be generalised that negative charge-containing species are nucleophiles.
 For example, H–, CH3–, and Cl–.

-Neutral molecules with a lone-pair of electrons on the heteroatom can act as a nucleophile.
-For example, H2O, NH3, CH3OH.
+Neutral molecules with a lone pair of electrons on the heteroatom can act as a nucleophile.
+For example, H2O, NH3, and CH3OH.

 Types of Reactions in Organic Chemistry